Calais Jungle

-The Calais Jungle (known officially as Camp de la Lande) was a refugee and immigrant encampment in the vicinity of Calais, France that existed from January 2015 to October 2016.
+The Calais Jungle (known officially as Camp de la Lande) was a refugee and immigrant encampment in the vicinity of Calais, France, that existed from January 2015 to October 2016.
 There had been other camps known as "jungles" in previous years, but this particular shanty town drew global media attention during the peak of the European migrant crisis in 2015, when its population grew rapidly.
 Migrants stayed at the camp while they attempted to enter the United Kingdom, or while they waited for their French asylum claims to be processed.

 The camp was located on a former landfill site to the east of Calais.
 By July 2015, it had 3,000 inhabitants and continued to grow.
-Although estimates of the number of migrants differed, a Help Refugees census gave a figure of 8,143 people just before the camp's demolition in October 2016.
+Although estimates of the number of migrants differed, a Help Refugees (now Choose Love) census gave a figure of 8,143 people just before the camp's demolition in October 2016.
 As well as residences, the Jungle contained shops, restaurants, hairdressers, schools, places of worship and a boxing club.

 The Government of France initially tolerated the camp, later opting to rehouse 1,500 migrants in shipping containers to be used as shelters on the north-eastern side of the site.
 In February 2016, they evicted the southern sector of the Jungle and there were several arrests.
 The Jungle received local support and international solidarity from activists, artists, intellectuals and grassroots aid organisations.
 The camp was completely cleared and demolished in October 2016.
 According to Government plans, 6,400 migrants would be moved to 280 temporary reception centres around France.
 There were concerns over the fate of 200 unaccompanied children and Human Rights Watch published a report in 2017 stating that up to 1,000 migrants were still living in the Calais region.
 While there is no longer a camp like the Jungle in Calais, a sizeable number of migrants are still present.